DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 05/12/2013 1517 EDT (GMT-0400)
+JAG 07/02/2013 1157 EDT (GMT-0400)

-####Do NOT use these files in the dev branch to make a PCB, the PCB has not been tested.
-I have built and installed the first Jaguar 0.4-alpha board in my 1996 Chevrolet S10 for testing.
-See the TODO.md file for the up to date changes from this 0.6-alpha board.
+####Do NOT use these files in the dev branch to make a PCB, the 0.6-alpha PCB has not been tested.
+See the TODO.md file for the up to date changes from the 0.4-alpha to the 0.6-alpha board.
+The 0.5-alpha was a commit of gerber files after I noticed that the traces were incorrect to the AAP and MAP sensors, it was never manufactured.

 ### Introduction